 - Prioritize recommended changes based on business justification

 - Improve your vendor qualification process

 - Build a CSA roadmap based on your business priorities

-- CSA Development and Methodology – From vendor selection to methodology development to end-user training, USDM can transform your CSV into a CSA approach and help drive adoption across your organization
+From vendor selection to methodology development to end-user training, USDM can transform your CSV approach into a CSA approach and help drive adoption across your organization by:

-- Cloud Assurance – USDM can manage your entire CSV or CSA process and deliver an end-to-end GxP compliant managed service, including the continuous maintenance of all your cloud vendor releases
+USDM can manage your entire CSV or CSA process and deliver an end-to-end GxP compliant managed service, plus:

-- Assist with cloud vendor selection and RFP process
+- Assist with cloud vendor selection and the RFP process

 - Manage cloud vendor assurance, vendor qualification, and maintenance of new releases

 - Ensure continuous compliance of your entire tech stack